mybasket-io/anyaa-fs-challenge/README.md

 # tkana's Full Stack Challenge

+Welcome to tkana's Full Stack Challenge.

+Instructions for this challenge can be found in the [CHALLENGE.md](https://github.com/mybasket-io/fs-challenge/blob/main/CHALLENGE.md) file.

+## Documentation

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.

 ## Development